mrchetan/FlutterExtensionPack/README.md

 ## Laravel development Extension Pack by Chetan Bhalothia

-A collection of extensions for Laravel development by Chetan Bhalothia
+A collection of extensions for Flutter development by Chetan Bhalothia

 VS Code extension pack help to create a your Flutter app using Dart code.